toksaitov/kernel-project/ubuntu-jammy/Readme.md

         sudo dpkg -i *.deb

-    If the version of the new kernels is lower than that of of the current one, you may have to remove the old one first, and then install your custom one.
+    If the new kernel version is lower than the current one, you may have to remove the current one and install your custom one.

-         sudo apt remove linux-image-5.15.0-56-generic # or whatever kernel (`uname -a`) you have sudo apt autoremove
+         sudo apt remove linux-image-5.15.0-56-generic # or whatever version `uname -a` reports sudo apt autoremove
          sudo dpkg -i *.deb

+    You may also select your kernel in the Grub bootloader.
+You must reboot the machine and make the Grub menu appear by pressing the arrow keys during the boot process.
+In the Grub menu, you may select the kernel to boot in.

 56. Reboot the machine to start using the new kernel.